 Its mission is to promote European fantastic genre film productions around Europe and the world, improving their visibility and their positioning among audiences and within the industry, and encouraging their circulation.
 The Federation works to fulfil this mission through its network of festivals in Europe, its support members in Asia, North America and South America, as well as the Méliès awards to the excellence of European genre films.

-The Méliès d’or awards ceremony was held Saturday, October 17th, at 20:00 p.m. at the Meliã Sitges Auditori, before the screening of Kandisha, directed by Julien Maury and Alexandre Bustillo.
+The Méliès d’or awards ceremony was held this Saturday, October 16th, at 17:00 p.m. at the Meliã Sitges Auditori, before the screening of Earwig, directed by the Career Méliès recipient Lucile Hadzihalilovic.